smash.Model.optimize#

 • 'pgtol': An additional termination criterion based on the projected gradient of the cost function.
 Only used when optimizer is 'lbfgsb'.

-• 'early_stopping': A positive number to stop training when the loss function does not decrease below the current optimal value for early_stopping consecutive epochs.
-When set to zero, early stopping is disabled, and the training continues for the full number of epochs.
-Only used when mapping is 'ann'.
+• 'early_stopping': A positive number to stop training when the cost function does not decrease below the current optimal value for early_stopping consecutive iterations.
+When set to zero, early stopping is disabled, and the training continues for the full number of iterations.
+Only used for adaptive optimizers (i.e., 'adam', 'adagrad', 'rmsprop', 'sgd').

 >>> optimize_options = {